dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="Image2.jpg">

-This email screen shot shows a bank account number that was extracted/identified as a "sensitive item" in the email's extracted text (extracted text and metadata are scanned for sensitive items):
+This processed email screen shot shows a bank account number that was extracted/identified as a "sensitive item" in the email's extracted text (all extracted text and all metadata are scanned for sensitive items):

 <img src="image3.jpg">